José de San Martín: Legacy

-San Martin in 2023 $ 1000 pesos bank note.

 The statue was erected through purely private initiative, with the support of national government of Argentina, the municipal council of Buenos Aires and a public funding campaign.
 The statue is 10m high, on a 4m by 6m base; it is well known to locals.
 Located on the beach, it was virtually untouched by the numerous bombings campaigns during both world wars.

 Several countries have commemorated San Martin on their postage stamps, including Argentina, Chile, Peru and the United States.